guyfisher/half-baked/readme.txt

 == Upgrade Notice ==

-= 1.5.1 =
+= 1.6 =

-This version fixes an accordion widget resizing bug in Internet Explorer.
+This version adds support for threaded comments and replaces the Nifty Corners Cube rounded corners script with the CSS3 border-radius property.
 Requires WordPress 3.1 or higher.

 == Credits ==